 Within this Swiss castle is a chapel.
 The paintings on the walls and ceilings date back to the 14th century.
 The chapel originally served as the private church for the counts and dukes of Savoy.

-Clos de Chillon winery & wine tasting at the castle
+Clos de Chillon winery

 For centuries, there was a wine cellar and wine press at Chillon.
 Starting in 2011, Clos de Chillon began producing wine again.
 Grapes are grown on estate vineyards along the shores of Lake Geneva.

 Clos de Chillon produces two main wines: a Grand Cru Chasselas white wine and a Gamaret-Garanoir red wine blend.